Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 The app can be run on docker with docker-compose command.

 - __assignment-3__
-It extends the feature of assignment-2 with HTTP Status codes, Custom Error and Authorization with roles and permissions.
+It extends the feature of assignment-2 with HTTP Status codes, Custom Error, Authorization with roles and permissions and logger.
 Following are the usage routes for the API:
    - Todos
 POST /todos/ -> fetch all the todos.